Hot Water Pastry

 Method:

-Place the lard and water in a pan on the hob and heat gently until the lard has melted.
-Set aside to cool.
+Place the lard and water in a pan on the hob and heat gently until the lard is melting.
+Turn off the heat and allow the lard to melt completely and the pan to cool (perhaps an hour or so).

-Measure all the dry ingredients into a large mixing bowl.
+Measure all the dry ingredients into a large mixing bowl and rub in the butter.

 Pour the melted lard and water into the mixing bowl.